jruels/microservices-k8s/labs/LAB05-OperatorSDK-Helm.md

 ls -la
 ```

-Edit the values.yaml to customize the Nginx deployment:
+Edit the values.yaml to customize the Nginx deployment.
+You can either:
+- **Use VS Code**: Open `values.yaml` in VS Code editor and replace the contents with the configuration below
+- **Use terminal**: Run the command below to replace the file contents

 ```bash
 cat > values.yaml << 'EOF'